 After that, you usually have to clean and normalize the data into the same format.
 This is usually done by writing custom code or using a no-code backend solution.

-Kadoa takes care of all the data transformation from the different sources, and you can just focus on your desired data schema, which usually looks like this for job postings:
+Kadoa takes care of all the data transformation from the different sources, and you can just focus on your desired schema, which usually looks like this for job postings:

-These are just the most common default fields, and you can customize the data schema based on your needs.
+These are just the most common default fields, and you can customize the schema based on your needs.

 With the data now extracted, cleaned, and structured, you can leverage the structured data for various applications such as expanding your own job board, talent acquisition strategies, industry trend analysis, and deriving valuable market insights.